ashleynilo/fprime/docs/documentation/user-manual/gds/gds-test-api-guide.md

 The integration Test API provides several different [types of searches](#types-of-searches).
 Using a telemetry_predicate will enable the user to better specify the fields of the ChData object to be searched for.

-!!! note
+> [!NOTE]
-    all searches in the API will return the results of the search.
+> all searches in the API will return the results of the search.
 This is so the user may perform additional checks on the results.
 Whether the search was successful is left to the user to check.

 ```python
 # awaits a telemetry update on the Counter Channel